Equities have outperformed other asset classes, but at commensurately high risk. When stocks have fallen, a balanced portfolio has always fallen less.

-Over the past 82 years, an investment in Canadian stocks has grown 1,597-fold despite 13 recessions, double-digit interest rates, and several world crises.
+Over the past 8-plus decades, an investment in Canadian stocks has grown more than a thousand-fold despite 13 recessions, double-digit interest rates, and several world crises.

 Stocks have fallen by over 20 percent on ten occasions since 1935.
 Following each downturn, they have recovered and gone on to reach new highs.